ivyfung1/symbolfaq/README.md

 **Q** I am getting a message saying to move the XYM from opt-in account to seed account.
 **A** It's only suggestion.
 Not a security issue.

+**Q** I do not see my XYM in my NEM Wallet.
+What happened?
+**A** NEM and XYM are native currency in 2 different blockchains, NIS1 and Symbol respectively.
+You opt-in using NEM Wallet and need to retrieve your XYM using Symbol Wallet.
+Please refer to [here](https://symbolplatform.com/latest/getting-started-on-symbol/) for other details.

 # Harvesting

 **Q** Who can harvest?